motae99/SMSC/README.md

 ### Contribution
 1. Add model to insert new data in database link it with sidebar or navbar on DASHBOARD
-2. configure bar chart to use timestamp to generate chart accordingly "for now it generates random NO"
+2. configure bar chart to use timestamp to generate chart accordingly "for now it generates random number"
 3. IT ALL YOUR MODIFY IT THE WAY YOU WANT